-McCarty, Poole, and Rosenthal (2006) look for direct evidence that the distribution of presidential voting is more bimodal in congressional districts than it is in other geographic boundaries not affected by political districting.
-They find, however, that the distribution of presidential vote across congressional districts is very similar to the distribution of presidential vote across counties.3 Their figures are reproduced here as figure 1.
+McCarty, Poole, and Rosenthal (2006) look for direct evidence that the distribution of presidential voting is more bimodal in congressional districts than it is in other geographic units not affected by political districting.
+They find, however, that the distribution of presidential vote across congressional districts is very similar to the distribution of presidential vote across counties apart from differences attributable to majority-minority districting.
 Most district-level presidential vote margins are very similar to those of counties.